giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs/index.md

 ## Using EFS Volumes
 Your Kubernetes cluster will have a new Storage Class `efs` deployed, which you will have to reference when creating persistent volumes.

-In order to check that the stogare class exits you should see something similar to:
+In order to check that the storage class exits you should see something similar to:
 ```nohighlight
 $ kubectl get storageclass
 NAME            PROVISIONER             AGE